Time Series Data Augmentation for Deep Learning: A Survey: Advanced Data Augmentation Methods

-In \cite{DeVries2017}, the data augmentation is proposed to perform in the learned space.
+In \cite{DeVries2017}, the data augmentation is proposed to perform in the learned embedding space (aka., latent space).
 It assumes that simple transforms applied to encoded inputs rather than the raw inputs would produce more plausible synthetic data due to the manifold unfolding in feature space.
 Note that the selection of the representation model in this framework is open and depends on the specific task and data type.
 When the time series data is addressed, a sequence autoencoder is selected in \cite{DeVries2017}.
 Specifically, the interpolation and extrapolation are applied to generate new samples.
-First $k$ nearest labels in the transformed space with the same label are identified.
+The first $k$ nearest labels in the transformed space with the same label are identified.
 Then for each pair of neighboring samples, a new sample is generated which is the linear combination of them.
 The difference of interpolation and extrapolation lies in the weight selection in sample generation.
-This technique is particular useful for time series classification.
+This technique is particular useful for time series classification as demonstrated in~\cite{DeVries2017}.
+Recently, another data augmentation method in the embedding space named MODALS (Modality-agnostic Automated Data Augmentation in the Latent Space) is proposed in ~\cite{cheung2021modals}.
+Instead of training an autoencoder to learn the latent space and generate additional synthetic data for training, the MODALS method train a classification model jointly with different compositions of latent space augmentations, which demonstrates superior performance for time series classification problems.